 Dr. Henderson earned his M.D. , his Ph.D. in Molecular Biophysics, and completed his residency and fellowship training at Washington University in St. Louis.
 He is a Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) fellow and has received the prestigious Burroughs Wellcome Career Award for Medical Scientists.

-Andrew L. Kau, M.D., Ph.D. joined cWIDR since August 2015 as an Assistant Professor of Medicine in the Division of Allergy/Immunology.
+Andrew L. Kau, M.D., Ph.D. joined cWIDR in August 2015 as an Assistant Professor of Medicine in the Division of Allergy/Immunology.
 Dr. Kau is investigating the role of the microbiota in predisposing women and men to allergic diseases like asthma, eczema and food allergy.
 His lab uses a combination of metagenomics, next-generation sequencing, computational biology, anaerobic microbiology, immunology and gnotobiotic animal models to identify microbes with the potential to alter allergic sensitization.

 Dr. Kau is a graduate of the Washington University Medical Scientist Training Program, completed his residency at the Johns Hopkins Hospital and fellowship at Washington University.
 He completed a postdoctoral fellowship with Jeffrey I. Gordon at the Center for Genome Sciences and Systems Biology.